koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 sequence-link: posts#shard-theory
 lw-sequence-title: Shard Theory
 prev-post-slug: alignment-without-total-robustness
-prev-post-title: "Alignment Allows “Nonrobust” Decision-Influences and Doesn’t Require Robust Grading"
+prev-post-title: "Alignment Allows “Nonrobust” Decision-Influences and Doesn’t Require\
+  \ Robust Grading"
 lw-reward-post-warning: "false"
 use-full-width-images: "false"
-date_published: 12/02/2022
+date_published: 2022-12-02 00:00:00
 original_url: https://www.lesswrong.com/posts/gHefoxiznGfsbiAu9/inner-and-outer-alignment-decompose-one-hard-problem-into
 skip_import: true
 description: Inner and outer alignment—while seemingly useful—are unnecessary, anti-natural, and extremely hard.
 Better alignment strategies exist.
+date_updated: *id001
 ---

 Short summary: One alignment strategy is to 1) capture “what we want” in a loss function to a very high degree (“robust grading”), 2) use that loss function to train the AI, and 3) get the AI to exclusively care about optimizing that objective.